boxfish-ai/BAGS/README.md

 # BAGS
-the Boxfish Automatic homework Grading System
+Boxfish Automatic Grading System("BAGS: An automatic homework grading system using the pictures taken by smart phones")

 ## Framework
 ![framework](./images/framework.png?raw=true "framework")
 ## Datasets
-Two datasets are available in this repo.
+DatasetA and DatasetB are publicy available.

 ### Introduction to the Datasets
-Dataset A is used for rectangular borderlines segmentation, which consists of 8500 pairs of images.
+Dataset A is used for rectangular borderlines segmentation, which consists of 8500 images.
-Dataset B is used for answer area underlines(AAU) segmentation, which consists of 8000 pairs of images.
+Dataset B is used for answer area underlines(AAU) segmentation, which consists of 8000 images.

-There are one original grayscale image and  one tagged binary image corresponding to the gray image in a pair of images.
-They are named in this way: the original grayscale image is named as "***index***.png", and the tagged binary image is named as "***index***_outcontour.png"(for Dataset A) or "***index***_lines.png"(for Dataset B).
-"***Index***" is an integer type number with a constant length of 6 by adding leading zeros to the left of it.
-They have the same formatted ***index*** in each pair.

 ### Examples

-One example pair of dataset A. The original image is named as '000000.png'.And the tagged image is named as '000000_outcontour.png'.
+Each image is in grayscale and has a corresponding mask.

+In dataset A. We add "_outcontour" in the corresponding mask name.
 ![outcontour](images/out_contour/show.png "outcontour")

-One example pair of dataset B. The original image is named as '000001.png', and the tagged image is named as '000001_lines.png'.
+In dataset B. We add "_lines" in the corresponding mask name.
 ![lines](images/lines/show.png "lines")

 ### How to Download the Datasets
 All the images（about 26.1GB） are stored in aliyun.
-You could download the two datasets as follow:
+You can download them using following script:
 ```sh
 sh dataset/download_dataset.sh
 ```